Shipeasy

 Each ramp step propagates to every SDK in under a second.
 No redeploy, no env var change.

-The same gate can be ramped from the dashboard with a slider, or from the API with a PATCH:
+The same feature flag can be ramped from the dashboard with a slider, or via the Admin API.
+Resolve the feature flag's id, then PATCH:

 -H "Authorization: Bearer $SHIPEASY_ADMIN_KEY" \